I have a lot of copper but these are the pots and pans I use every day.

 I use these tin-lined saucepans and skillets every day.
 My spouse also reaches for these fearlessly — these are daily-use tools, not delicate pieces.
 I have five saucepans (12cm, 14cm, 16cm, 18cm, and 22cm) and three skillets — two 2.5mm (26cm and 31cm) and a 3mm 31cm with brass handles.
 I like having two big skillets because many time-saving recipes call for sautéing proteins and vegetables at the same time in separate pans.
 Many Sun Basket recipes call for sautéing a chopped kale or whatever, and skillets like these have enough room for a large pile.

 I also have two steel-lined Bourgeat sauteuses bombées — that is, flat-bottomed bowl-shaped pots with stick handles.
-I use these for recipes that call for a wok, particularly on medium-high or high heat.
+I use these for recipes that call for a wok shape, particularly on medium-high or high heat.
+(If the recipe called for an actual wok, I’d use a carbon-steel wok that can handle super-high-heat cooking.)
 I also like these pans for one-pan pasta dishes (boil the pasta, drain it, prepare the sauce in the same pot, add the pasta back in) because the bowl shape creates a lot of room and makes it easy to stir the sauce and pasta together.

 You’ll note that I use linen tea towels to separate pans.
 I think it’s important to keep tinned copper pans from banging into each other, not so much because I care about scratching the outside copper (although I should care more!) but to keep from scraping tin off the inside rivets and lining.
 You can use whatever is at hand — paper towels, felt pan separators, fancy towels like mine, et cetera.
 Also, I nest my saucepans in alternating sizes to leave enough space to lift them in and out without scraping.
 (What I mean is, I have five saucepans in two stacks — the 14cm in the 18cm, and then the 12cm, 16cm, and 20cm, leaving 4cm of clearance between each pot.)